 - 3 cups sugar (powdered)

 In a mixing bowl with an electric mixer, beat the butter with the vanilla until light and well blended.

 Sift the powdered sugar and gradually beat it into the butter along with the salt.

 Add a few tablespoons of orange juice and the orange zest.
 Beat until well blended and add more orange juice, as needed for a spreadable frosting.

-It's easy to thin or thicken frosting, depending on how you plan to use it.
-Add more confectioners' sugar for a thicker frosting, or more orange juice for thinner frosting.
-Another way to thin frosting—especially useful if you're out of powdered sugar—is to set the bowl o frosting in a bowl of hot water.
+- It's easy to thin or thicken frosting, depending on how you plan to use it.
+Add more confectioners' sugar for a thicker frosting or more orange juice for thinner frosting.
+Another way to thin frosting—especially useful if you're out of powdered sugar—is to set the bowl of frosting in a bowl of hot water.
 Beat it until the heat causes it to thin enough to spread.